 WHY IT IS CRITICAL TO INTEGRATE SEXUAL COUNSELING

 Every SD has a psychosocial and cultural component that if not causative, is certainly consequential.
 Regardless of the degree of organic etiology, SD is exacerbated by insufficient stimulation: an inadequate combination of subjective erotic thoughts, feelings, and the physical stimulation needed by a given individual to experience a desired sexual response.
 There is widespread recognition that simply restoring sexual function is often insufficient in helping patients or, especially couples, resume a satisfying sex life.1,2 That was not the consensus within the sexual medicine community at the time pharmaceuticals for erectile dysfunction (ED) first became widely available in 1998 with the launch of Viagra.
 The high discontinuation rates due to suboptimal responsiveness to phosphodiesterase 5 (PDE5) inhibitors helped raise greater recognition that the multifaceted etiology of SDs must be addressed.2–4 Following Viagra’s launch, close to 90% of men who sought medical assistance for ED were treated with PDE5 inhibitors alone, with very little additional counseling.
 Approximately 70% of these men reported improvement in quality of life, yet discontinuation rates appeared to approach 50%.5,6 Some men tried PDE5 inhibitors out of curiosity and never intended long-term use.
 Others discontinued ED treatments as a result of a lack of efficacy, a fear of side effects, cost, and overall poor health.
 Yet there is no question that psychosocial and cultural factors were also major considerations.
 Postmarketing surveys that queried both the patient and his partner indicated that “mental” factors, such as depression, loss of confidence, fear of failure, unrealistic expectations, and performance anxiety, affect treatment outcome.
 Over time, alterations in a partner’s sexual desirability also affect both arousal and orgasmic response.
-Perhaps the most important ...
+Perhaps the ...